 If your child is under 1 year old, you should not feed your baby cow's milk, according to the American Academy of Pediatrics (AAP).

-Your baby's system can't handle the high levels of these nutrients in cow's milk:
+Your baby's system cannot handle the high levels of these nutrients in cow's milk:

-To provide the best diet and nutrition for your infant, the AAP recommends that:
+To provide the best diet and nutrition for your infant, the AAP recommends:

 - If possible, you should feed your baby breast milk for the first 6 months of life.